Banner

 Even, after all this time, it is unclear what these misguided young men thought they would achieve.

-They aimed to use the London Underground not only as a means of dispersal, with bombers going east, west, north, and south from King's Cross, but also as a means of containment, so that their deadly blasts would cause maximum human suffering.
+They aimed to use the London Underground as a means of dispersal, radiating from King's Cross, and also as a means of containment, so that their deadly blasts would cause maximum effect.

 Let's look at each attack, as it happened that day.